lonelyenvoy/python-memoization/README.md

 ## Contributing

 Any improvement or bug-fixing is welcome.
 Create a [pull request](https://github.com/lonelyenvoy/python-memoization/pulls) when you are done.
+(Please make sure that your PR passes the tests in ```memoization/test.py```)

 ## License